-Wolf-Hagen Schunck is biochemist at the Max Delbrück Center for Molecular Medicine in Berlin-Buch.
+Wolf is biochemist at the Max Delbrück Center for Molecular Medicine.
 He has over 30 years of research experience in the field of cytochrome P450 (CYP)-derived bioactive lipid mediators.
-Dr. Schunck’s laboratory identified 17,18-epoxyeicosatetraenoic acid (17,18-EEQ) laying the scientific basis for the foundation of OMEICOS.
-In collaboration with fellow co-founder Dr. John R. Falck, he developed robust synthetic analogues for in vivo administration.
-The current work of Dr. Schunck is focused on further elucidating the cellular and molecular mechanisms underlying the unique biological properties of 17,18-EEQ and developing new fields of clinical application in collaboration with academic partners and OMEICOS.
+Wolf’s laboratory identified 17,18-EEQ laying the scientific basis for the foundation of OMEICOS.
+In collaboration with fellow co-founder John R. Falck, he developed robust synthetic analogues for in vivo administration.
+The current work of Wolf is focused on further elucidating the cellular and molecular mechanisms underlying the unique biological properties of 17,18-EEQ and developing new fields of clinical application in collaboration with academic partners and OMEICOS.

 John R. Falck

-Dominik N. Mueller is pharmacist and group leader at the Experimental and Clinical Research Center and Max Delbrück Center for Molecular Medicine in Berlin-Buch.
+Dominik is pharmacist and group leader at the Experimental and Clinical Research Center and Max Delbrück Center for Molecular Medicine.
 He has over 25 years of research experience in the field.
 His current work is focused on the crosstalk between immune cells, vasculature and target organs of hypertension.
 His research group’s major research interests are beside the understanding of pathomechanisms leading to cardiovascular disease, the identification of cardiovascular risk factors and new target for treatment.

-Karen Uhlmann has more than 20 years experience in IP Asset Management, being instrumental in partnering a multitude of innovative technologies from academia to biotech and pharma companies, closing option and license agreements, raising funds, drafting and executing all different routes of commercialization.
+Karen has more than 20 years’ experience in IP Asset Management, building and running organizations and being instrumental in raising funds, executing all different routes of commercialization.
 She holds a Master and a PhD in Biology from Freie Universität zu Berlin and Humboldt-Universität zu Berlin, and has earned a business degree from the Chamber of Commerce Berlin.